In the midst of stress events, efficient communication is essential.

 Create Configurable Patient Identifiers

-With Pulsara's new Configurable ID fields, teams have the flexibility to create and track universal patient identifiers across facilities, cities, or even an entire region.
+With Pulsara's Configurable ID fields, teams have the flexibility to create and track universal patient identifiers across facilities, cities, or even an entire region.

 As patients are given new or additional ID numbers and wristbands, they can all be added to the same patient channel, keeping track of all the patient's information in one place.